pedronm/100-days-of-code/r1-log.md

 ## R1D6

 ::English
-I'm studing by the Ourcade Phaser tutorials, updated the trello board and also start working in the game assets.
+I'm studing by the Ourcade Phaser tutorials, updated the trello board and also start working in the game assets with gimp.

 ::Português
-Estou estudando pelos tutoriais do Ourcade de Phaser, atualizei as boards do trello e comecei a trabalhar nos assets do game.
+Estou estudando pelos tutoriais do Ourcade de Phaser, atualizei as boards do trello e comecei a trabalhar nos assets do game com Gimp.

 https://trello.com/b/AIobnaLU/tetris

+## R1D&

+::English
+More Ourcade videos of game dev with Phaser(doing the one about pong) and planning assets.

+::Português
+Mais videos de desenvolvimento de games com Phaser do Ourcade(pong) e planejamento de assets.